Sweating sickness: Fifteenth century

 Sweating sickness first came to the attention of physicians at the beginning of the reign of Henry VII, in 1485.
 It was frequently fatal; half the population perished in some areas.
 The Ricardian scholar John Ashdown-Hill conjectures that Richard III fell victim the night before the Battle of Bosworth Field and that this accounted for his sleepless night and excessive thirst in the early part of the battle.
 There is no definitive statement that the sickness was present in Henry Tudor's troops landing at Milford Haven.
 The battle's victor, Henry VII, arrived in London on 28 August, and the disease broke out there on 19 September 1485; it had killed several thousand people by its conclusion in late October that year.
 Among those killed were two lord mayors, six aldermen, and three sheriffs.

 Mass superstition and paranoia followed the new plague.
 The Battle of Bosworth Field ended the Wars of the Roses between the houses of Lancaster and York.
 Richard III, the final York king, was killed there and Henry VII was crowned.
 As chaos, grief, and anger spread, people searched for a culprit for the plague.
 English people started to believe it was sent by God to punish supporters of Henry VII.
 The idea that the sickness was caused by God's wrath was not a new concept during this time, and would be an idea present for each outbreak.

 Because of its extremely rapid and fatal course, and the sweating that gave it its name, the sickness was regarded as being quite distinct from the Black Death, the pestilential fever, or other epidemics previously known.
 It reached Ireland in 1492; the Annals of Ulster record the death of James Fleming, 7th Baron Slane from the pláigh allais ["perspiring plague"], newly come to Ireland.
 The Annals of Connacht also record this obituary, and the Annals of the Four Masters record "an unusual plague in Meath" of 24 hours' duration; people recovered if they survived it beyond that 24-hour period.
-The sickness didn't affect infants or young children.
+The sickness did not affect infants or young children.
 English chronicler Richard Grafton mentioned the sweating sickness of 1485 in his work Grafton's Chronicle: or History of England.
 He noted the common treatment of the disease was to go immediately to bed at the first sign of symptoms; there, the affected person was to remain still for the entire 24-hour period of the illness, abstaining from any solid food and limiting water intake.